sochix/TLSharp/README.md

 :star2: If you :heart: library, please star it! :star2:

-If you have difficulties with library usage, I can support you ( 75$/hour ).
-Contact me at @sochix.
+# News
+* **JavaScript Telegram Client**

+	Hi everyone!
+I want to create JavaScript client for Telegram, it will have next features:

+	* send & receieve messages from users/groups/channels
+	* easy installation with npm or yarn
+	* latest Telegram Schema
+	* examples and documentation

+	If you like this idea, please leave your email [here](http://eepurl.com/cBXX8n).

+* **TLSharp GUI**

 	If you have difficulties with console or writing code, you can try [Telegram Tools](https://github.com/sochix/telegram-tools).
 It's a GUI for TLSharp.

-# Table of contents?
+# Table of contents

 - [How do I add this to my project?](#how-do-i-add-this-to-my-project)
 - [Dependencies](#dependencies)